Info

 • 244 x 567 x 523 mm (20.6 x 9.6 x 22.3") or 255 x 565 x 530 mm (20.9 x 10 x 22.2") or 281 x 553 x 539 mm (11.1 x 21.8 x 21.2") or 250 x 404 x 359 mm (9.8 x 15.9 x 14.1")

-• 30 kg (66 lbs) or 33 kg (73 lbs) or 27 kg (60 lbs) or 20 kg (44 lbs)
+• 30 kg (66 lbs) or 33 kg (73 lbs) or 27 kg (60 lbs)

 • Optional components